creativescala/creative-scala/book/src/pages/cycles/epicycles.md

 (angle: Angle) => Point(75, angle * 6)
 ```

-is a parametric circle with radius 75, which is spinning six times faster.
+is a parametric circle with radius 75, which is spinning six times faster than normal.
 By the same reasoning

 ```scala mdoc:silent
 (angle: Angle) => Point(32, angle * 11)
 ```

-is a parametric circle with radius 32 spinning eleven times faster.
+is a parametric circle with radius 32 spinning eleven times faster than normal.

 The remaining portion of the code is a conversion from `Point` to `Vec` (the call to `toVec`) and addition of a `Point` and a `Vec`.